Naveenrod/C-Projects/README.md

-A program capable of both encoding and decoding any message.
+A program capable of both encoding and decoding any message in a diamond shape.